bgbnbigben/listee/README.md

   compile.
 And now you can.

 ### Limitations ###
-Obviously, as far as emulating python syntax goes, this is pretty terrible.
-However, unfortunately, we simply can't; for and if are reserved keywords in C++ and there's no way I can override them without screwing up the language (or the rest of your code, more importantly).
-As such, we get the slightly more verbose syntax as above.
+Obviously, as far as emulating python syntax goes, our hands are tied; we simply can't use 'for' and 'if' like python does, as these are key language constructs which we're not allowed to abuse.
+This forces us to use 'with', 'in' and 'when' rather than 'for', 'in' and 'if' (though hey, I like it; it's the C++ touch!).

+Further, unfortunately, the variables you use in your expression have to be predeclared.
+I've puzzled over this for a few hours (and enlisted the help of many on StackOverflow) but have come up with no solution; feel free to contact me if you have an idea.

+Finally, it also means your program can't use the variables / names 'with', 'in' and 'when'.
+These are declared as ```#define``` macros, so using them in your program will mean Bad Things happen.